Sean-OConnor23/AI-200/README.md

 Coding Exercises found within the Microsoft Learn path of the AI-200 exam

 ## Exercises
+1. Azure Container Registry
-1. Build and run a container image with ACR Tasks
+   - Build and Run a Container Image With ACR Tasks
+2. Azure App Service
+   - Deploy a Container to Azure App Service
+4.

 ## Az breakdown
 ```text